I live in Park Slope, and for a long time, I did not understand a strange pedestrian phenomenon that was observable outside my apartment.

 Both the bookstore and the coffee shop are open till 11:00 pm.

-There is an ever so small gradient to the roads leading to Prospect Park that is invisible to the eye.
+An ever-so-small gradient to the roads leading to Prospect Park is invisible to the eye.

 Hence the name Park Slope.